Preventing Abuse at Cho-Yeh

 Before arriving at camp, all staff must complete an online abuse prevention course hosted by Praesidium.

-This prevention training is supplemented by an intensive two-week training session where our staff learn Cho-Yeh’s policies, procedures, and their personal responsibility to keep our campers safe.
+This prevention training is supplemented by sessions during our intensive two-weeks of staff training where our staff learn Cho-Yeh’s policies, procedures, and their personal responsibility to keep our campers safe.
 “The Rule of Three” for example, ensures that a staff member is never alone with a camper, and are under constant supervision.

 From the moment your child sets foot on Camp, we ensure they have the right to be safe.
 Our Camper orientation trains our campers to resist and report suspicious behavior by using our “Safety 360” policies: “If someone makes me feel uncomfortable, scared, or hurt, I will yell “STOP” and GO TELL an adult who will listen.
 I have the right to be safe.
 I deserve respect.”